-Residents are encouraged to decorate their rooms to express their individuality and personalize their living space.
+Residents are encouraged to decorate their rooms to express their individuality and personalize their living space with plants, pictures, curtains, and the like.
 When decorating, remember that you are responsible for your room and all damages that may occur because of decorations.
 All decorations should reflect the University's Christian heritage, should not contain offensive or degrading representations, and fall within safety regulations.
 Below are guidelines to follow when decorating your room.
 If in doubt, ask a residence hall staff member before you decorate.

 When fastening posters, photos, and/or other items to the walls, residents should not utilize nails, tape, double-sided tape, rubber cement, or other items that will cause damage to the walls of the room.
-Sticky-tack (white only), and removable 3M strips are permitted.
+Sticky-tack (white only), removable 3M strips and push pins (in non-excessive amounts) are acceptable.